SAR-ARD/asard/docs/source/general/ERS_NRB.rst

 `S2A_OPER_GIP_TILPAR_MPC__20151209T095117_V20150622T000000_21000101T000000_B00.zip <https://sentiwiki.copernicus.eu/__attachments/1692737/S2A_OPER_GIP_TILPAR_MPC__20151209T095117_V20150622T000000_21000101T000000_B00.zip>`_

 This file contains all relevant information about individual tiles, in particular the EPSG code of the respective UTM zone and the geometry of the tile in UTM coordinates.
-This file is automatically downloaded to `~/s1ard` by the function :func:`s1ard.ancillary.get_kml`.
+This file is automatically downloaded to `~/cesard` by the function :func:`cesard.ancillary.get_kml`.
-The function :func:`s1ard.tile_extraction.aoi_from_tile` can be used to extract one or multiple tiles as :class:`spatialist.vector.Vector` object.
+The function :func:`cesard.tile_extraction.aoi_from_tile` can be used to extract one or multiple tiles as :class:`spatialist.vector.Vector` object.

 Scene Management
 ----------------